Anil-py/customer_churn/README.md

 ## Project Overview
 Customer retention is a critical metric for any financial institution.
 The cost of acquiring a new banking customer is significantly higher than retaining an existing one.
 This project provides a machine learning solution to identify customers at high risk of exiting the bank, allowing customer success and retention teams to proactively intervene.

-This repository contains a deployed Streamlit web application that utilizes a pre-trained [XGBoost / Random Forest / etc.] model to predict customer churn based on key demographic and financial indicators.
+This repository contains a deployed Streamlit web application that utilizes a pre-trained XGBoost model to predict customer churn based on key demographic and financial indicators.

 ## 🎯 Business Value
 By integrating predictive analytics into customer management operations, this tool enables banks to: